Work-from-Home Guide: 25 Tips for Being Productive

-In this article, we’ll discuss best practices for working from home including staying motivated, productive and healthy.
+In this article, we discuss the best practices for working from home including staying motivated, productive and healthy.

 Staying productive while working remotely

-It is important to set your working hours apart from your personal home time.
-For transparency, tell your manager when your working hours are when working from home and indicate on your calendar when you are available.
+Set your working hours apart from your personal home time.
+For transparency, tell your manager when your working hours are when working from home and indicate on your calendar when you're available.
+Check if your employer has core business hours that the company expects you to work.
+For instance, your supervisor may require you to work from 9 a.m. to 5 p.m. with a one-hour lunch break.
+If you have a flexible work schedule, then establish which times of the day are best for you.

 Here are a few tips on managing your daily schedule to optimize productivity:

-Start each day off by reviewing the tasks you need to get done to make progress towards your goals that day and throughout the week.
+Start each day off by reviewing the tasks you want to get done to make progress towards your goals that day and throughout the week.

 Prioritize your tasks by understanding the time investment, complexity and impact of each.

-Provide key status updates to your manager and other team members at an agreed-upon cadence.
+Provide key status updates to your manager and team members at an agreed-upon cadence.

-Take regularly scheduled breaks to stretch, get outside and rest your brain.
+Take regularly scheduled breaks to stretch, get outside and rest.

 Reading a chapter of a book